 The Department of Accounting, Finance, and Information Systems, in collaboration with the Department of Criminal Justice and Political Science, offers a minor in Fraud Investigation.
 Students will study the causes of fraud, as well as the detection, investigation, and prevention of fraud.
 Students learn about the criminal justice system including law making, criminality, and prosecution of fraud and other types of crime.
 This minor will prepare students for possible careers in crime investigation, litigation support, or forensic accounting.

-Contact the Department of Accounting, Finance, and Information Systems or the Department of Criminal Justice and Political Science for specific course and minimum grade-point average requirements.
+The Fraud Investigation minor has minimum entrance and completion requirements.
+See the Minor Requirements guide or contact the Department of Accounting, Finance, and Information Systems or the Department of Criminal Justice and Political Science for further information on requirements.

 A minor in Gerontology is sponsored through the College of Human Development and Education and the College of Arts, Humanities and Social Sciences.
-It makes use of the Tri-College University resources to provide students with an integrated understanding of the process of aging, aging services, and the aged in America.
+It provides students with an integrated understanding of the process of aging, aging services, and the aged in America.
 There are six basic areas of study.
 Students should follow the directions provided for each of the areas.

 Great Plains Institute of Food Safety

-An interdisciplinary team of faculty with expertise in food safety from various departments within NDSUís Colleges of: Agriculture, Food Systems, and Natural Resources; Arts, Humanities and Social Sciences; Human Development and Education; Engineering and Architecture, and Science and Mathematics has formed the Great Plains Institute of Food Safety and developed a unique educational experience for NDSU students.
-The comprehensive food safety curriculum leads to B.S., M.S., and Ph.D. degrees in Food Safety, an Undergraduate Minor in Food Safety and a Graduate Certificate in Food Protection (see web site for complete curriculum requirements).
+An interdisciplinary team of faculty with expertise in food safety from various departments within NDSU's Colleges of: Agriculture, Food Systems, and Natural Resources; Arts, Humanities and Social Sciences; Human Development and Education; Engineering; and Science and Mathematics has formed the Great Plains Institute of Food Safety and developed a unique educational experience for NDSU students.
+The comprehensive food safety curriculum leads to B.S., M.S., and Ph.D. degrees in Food Safety, an Undergraduate Minor in Food Safety.
+A graduate Certificate in Food Protection is also offered (see Graduate School web site for complete curriculum requirements).
 All these programs are unified around the single issue of food safety, an area of concern for many Americans, the current target of tremendous interest, effort, and spending worldwide, and an area in which shortages of expertise are manifest.
 Students in food safety are heavily recruited for employment in the food safety fields.

-The curriculum is based on contemporary educational theory and employs experiential learning techniques to foster development of studentsí critical-thinking abilities, collaborative and problem-solving skills, and awareness of employment opportunities.
-Courses are fully integrated so that students have the opportunity to troubleshoot food-safety issues from ďfarm-to-fork.Ē The program promises to meet studentsí present and future educational needs.
+The curriculum is based on contemporary educational theory and employs experiential learning techniques to foster development of students' critical-thinking abilities, collaborative and problem-solving skills, and awareness of employment opportunities.
+Courses are fully integrated so that students have the opportunity to troubleshoot food-safety issues from "farm-to-fork."
+The program strives to meet students' present and future educational needs.

 Food Safety Minor